-Study Abroad - North African Studies: Politics, Religion, and Culture in Morocco & Tunisia
+Study Abroad - North African Studies: Politics, Religion, and Culture in Morocco, Tunisia & France

 The North African Studies Traveling Seminar is designed for students interested in learning about the major